codex-storage/codex-spec/specs/marketplace.md

 The slashing works as follows:

 - An SP node MAY miss up to `config.collateral.slashCriterion` proofs before being slashed.
-- It is then slashed by `config.collateral.slashPercentage` **of the originally required collateral** (the slashing amount is always consistent for a given request).
+- It is then slashed by `config.collateral.slashPercentage` **of the originally required collateral** (hence the slashing amount is always the same for a given request).
 - If the number of slashes exceeds `config.collateral.maxNumberOfSlashes`, the slot is freed, the remaining collateral is burned, and the slot is offered to other nodes for repair.
 The smart contract also emits the `SlotFreed(requestId, slotIndex)` event.

 If, at any time, the number of freed slots exceeds the value specified by the `request.ask.maxSlotLoss` parameter, the dataset is considered lost, and the request is deemed _failed_.
-The collateral of all SPs that hosted the slots associated with the request is burned, and the `RequestFailed(requestId)` event is emitted.
+The collateral of all SPs that hosted the slots associated with the storage request is burned, and the `RequestFailed(requestId)` event is emitted.

 ### Repair

 When a slot is freed due to too many missed proofs, which SHOULD be detected by listening to the `SlotFreed(requestId, slotIndex)` event, an SP node can decide whether to participate in repairing the slot.
 Similar to filling a slot, the node SHOULD consider the operator's configuration when making this decision.
 The SP that originally hosted the slot but failed to comply with proving requirements MAY also participate in the repair.
 However, by refilling the slot, the SP **will not** recover its original collateral and must submit new collateral using the `fillSlot()` call.

 The repair process is similar to filling slots.
-If the original slot dataset is no longer present in the network, the SP MAY use Erasure Coding to reconstruct the dataset.
+If the original slot dataset is no longer present in the network, the SP MAY use erasure coding to reconstruct the dataset.
 Reconstructing the original slot dataset requires retrieving other pieces of the dataset stored in other slots belonging to the request.
 For this reason, the node that successfully repairs a slot is entitled to an additional reward. (**TODO: Implementation**)

 The repair process proceeds as follows: